yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 You'll see lots of lines flying by in your terminal.
 We're running the [bootstrap script](https://gist.github.com/2050769#file_bootstrap.sh) remotely over SSH; it should take about a minute.

-We're left with running the `patches.sh` script, which will fix some problems from the community cookbooks (create neccessary directories or users, etc.):
+We're left with running the `patches.sh` script, which will fix some problems from the community cookbooks (create neccessary directories or users, etc):

 <pre class="prettyprint lang-bash">
 time ssh -t $SSH_OPTIONS $HOST "sudo bash /tmp/patches.sh"